 Michigan-based Censys, provider of Internet security data, has raised a $2.6M seed round led by GV and Greylock.
 Censys intends to use the money in part for key engineering and product development hires (Odessa American).

 Companies handling personally identifiable information have generally speaking regarded the EU's GDPR with trepidation.
 But GDPR may be working to consolidate the strong position market leaders Google and Facebook hold: there are indications that the privacy regulation may be inhibiting the formation of start-ups that might challenge Big Tech with disruption (POLITICO).
 That said, there are some search start-ups that do see an opportunity for disruption by featuring privacy (AP).

-This CyberWire look back at the Week that Was discusses events affecting Australia, Bulgaria, Canada, China, Estonia, European Union, Germany, India, Iran, Israel, Democratic Peoples Republic of Korea, Malaysia, New Zealand, Papua New Guinea, Russia, Singapore, Syria, United Kingdom, United States.
+Today's issue includes events affecting Australia, Bulgaria, Canada, China, Estonia, European Union, Germany, India, Iran, Israel, Democratic Peoples Republic of Korea, Malaysia, New Zealand, Papua New Guinea, Russia, Singapore, Syria, United Kingdom, United States.

 Grow your brand and increase your customer base by educating our audience about your products, services, and events by advertising on The CyberWire.
 We’ve built trust with an influential (and often hard to reach) audience of CISOs, CSOs, and other senior execs in the security space, across a wide array of industry verticals.
 Learn more.

 People ask us (a lot) how they can support what we do.
 We have our sponsorships and services, of course, but those are not always within every supporter's financial reach, or it might just not be the right time for you to do those things.
 That's why we launched our new Patreon site, where we've created a wider variety of support levels, each with some new benefits.
 Our patrons are important to our future, and we hope you'll consider becoming one.
 We invite you to become part of the CyberWire story.
 Become a patron today.